restic/restic/doc/Design.md

 This tree contains a file entry.
 This time, the `subtree` field is not present and the `content` field contains a list with one plain text SHA-256 hash.
 The storage ID for this ID can in turn be looked up in the map.
-Data chunks stored as encrypted files in a sub directory of the directory `data`, similar to tree objects.
+Data chunks stored as encrypted and signed files in a sub directory of the directory `data`, similar to tree objects.

 The command `restic cat data` can be used to extract and decrypt data given a storage hash, e.g. for the data mentioned above: